shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 *Note:* The official Radioddity CPS PC software is not compatible with the firmware, and the "OpenGD77 CPS" should be used instead.
 This can be downloaded from the link show in section 1.1 of this guide.
 This CPS must also be used for the Baofeng DM-1801

+### Transferring data
+There are two mechanisms that can be used when connecting your computer to the radio.

+1. A Firmware upgrade.
+   Get the radio into dfu mode by:
+   * Holding down the two buttons indicated below and turning the radio on.
+   * The LCD screen will be blank.
+   * Connection will use the HID codes and a driver is not required to be installed.
+     * Radioddity GD-77 or 77s or the TYT MD-760 or 730:
+       * Hold down the two small Blue and Black buttons under the PTT button.
+       * Some variants have no Blue button.
+It will also be Black.
+     * Baofeng DM-1801 or DM-860:
+       * Hold down the two small Black buttons under the PTT button.
+     * Baofeng RD-5R or RD-5R Tier2:
+       * The Orange Call and Black PTT buttons.

+2. Updating the codeplug using OpenGD77 CPS.

+   This mechanism uses serial communication while the radio is normally on with the LCD active.
+   If you have been updating the firmware then turn the radio off and turn it on normally.
+   It uses serial ports so the OpenGD77 driver must be installed.
+This happens as part of the installation of the CPS software.

 ## Codeplug compatibility